 01 of 04

-At some point, you'll notice that your dog just doesn't bounce back like he used to.
+At some point, you'll notice that your dog just doesn't bounce back like they used to.
 This goes for anything: injuries, illnesses, and even exhaustion.
-At around seven years of age, your dog's bones start to lose density, making it harder for him to heal from a fracture.
-His muscles also lose mass and the cartilage in his joints wears thin.
+At around seven years of age, your dog's bones start to lose density, making it harder to heal from a fracture.
+Muscles also lose mass and the cartilage in joints wears thin.
 This is the age where arthritis usually starts to become noticeable.